vegaprotocol/documentation/docs/node-operators/get-started/setup-validator.md

 vega announce_node --home="YOUR_VEGA_HOME_PATH" --info-url="YOUR_VALIDATOR_URL" --avatar-url="YOUR_AVATAR_URL" --country="UK" --name="YOUR_NODE_NAME" --from-epoch="CURRENT_EPOCH"
 ```

-The optional argument `--submitter-address` can be used to set a Ethereum key that can be used to help maintain the multisig-control contract.
+Setting the optional argument `--submitter-address` triggers the Vega network to automatically issue signature bundles that can be used to update signer set changes on the Multisig Control contract.
+This means if your node is promoted to a consensus validator it is easier for you to add your node's Ethereum key to the contract and to continue receiving rewards.
+See [maintaining the multisig contract ↗](../how-to/maintain-multisig-contract.md) for more information.

 ## Nominate your node